piotrmurach/tty/README.md

 #### 2.1.4 `--test`, `-t` flag

-The `teletype` comes configured to work with `rspec` and `minitest` frameworks which are the only two acceptables values.
-The `GEM_NAME.gemspec` will be configured will be configured and appropriate testing directory setup.
+The `teletype` comes configured to work with `rspec` and `minitest` frameworks which are the only two acceptable values.
+The `GEM_NAME.gemspec` will be configured and appropriate testing directory setup.
 By default the `RSpec` framework is used.

 ```ruby
 $ teletype new app --test=minitest